mishmashclone/BC-SECURITY-Empire/README.md

 ## Release Notes
 In Empire 3.1, we will no longer be actively supporting the Python 2.7 base code.
 If you wish to continue to leverage Python 2.7 then please use the [3.0.x Releases](https://github.com/BC-SECURITY/Empire/releases), since they were built to ensure backward compatibility.

 One of the most significant updates in 3.1 is the addition of Multi-User Collaboration to the API.
 This update adds the ability of users to interact with Empire in an entirely new way.
 Previously, API users would share a single login and be unable to track individual taskings.
 This has been completely reworked to allow User Management through the API.
-This feature is essential for the upcoming release of [Starkiller](https://twitter.com/BCSecurity1/status/1231992100394160130).
+This feature is essential for integration with [Starkiller](https://github.com/BC-SECURITY/Starkiller).

 Next, we have added Function Name Aliasing, which automates the ability to randomize function names inside of Empire.
 This proof of concept is a huge step forward in evasion since it tests the ability to mask individual functions inside of Empire.
 Function name aliasing is currently only built for Invoke-Empire and Invoke-Mimikatz currently, but we will be expanding this functionality in the future.